 “Can you be brave and afraid, articulate and sad, respectful and angry at the same time?”

 In Teach It: Mixed Emotions in Civil Rights, educator Callie Feyen asked her students to consider this question.
 Her class looked for examples of these responses in the book As Fast As Words Could Fly, by Pamela M. Tuck.
-Set in the 1960’s, a black student named Mason Steele writes business letters to leaders on behalf of his father’s civil rights group and attends a newly-desegregated school.
+Set in the 1960’s, an African American student named Mason Steele writes business letters to leaders on behalf of his father’s civil rights group and attends a newly-desegregated school.

 I wanted to order the same book and read it with my daughter and son.
 But it would be a while before it arrived in my mailbox.
 In the meantime, I thought about starting a spin-off conversation about feelings: How can we constructively move through difficulty, while experiencing strong emotions?